Codecademy/docs/content/css/concepts/background/terms/background-size/background-size.md

 ---
-Title: 'background-size'
+Title: "background-size"
-Description: 'Defines the size of one or more background images.'
+Description: "Defines the size of one or more background images."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Background'
+  - "Background"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Defines the size of one or more background images.